-Anyone familiar with other graphic equalizers finds the ME15S just as familiar.
+Anyone familiar with other graphic equalizers finds the ME60S just as familiar.
 Setting curves is as easy as it is on all Rane graphics thanks to our innovative constant-Q circuitry.
-If you feel you want more information on setting up your curves, please read on.
+If you feel you want more information on setting up your curves, please see the back page.